 After a quick internet search, I ended up getting second-hand copies of a couple of these books.
 So, for today, I thought that I’d look at Sarah Pinborough’s 2011 novel “Torchwood: Long Time Dead”.
 After all, it was apparently a prequel to the only complete series of “Torchwood” that I’ve actually seen (eg: the “Miracle Day” series from 2011).

 Interestingly, although this novel references the TV show a few times, there are enough explanations and recaps for the story to be enjoyable if you’ve only got vague memories of the show or if you haven’t seen it.
 Likewise, this novel also tells a fairly self-contained story too.

-So, let’s take a look at “The Ritual”.
-Needless to say, this review will contain some MAJOR SPOILERS.
+So, let’s take a look at “Torchwood: Long Time Dead”.
+Needless to say, this review may contain some SPOILERS.

 If I had to give it a rating out of five, it would get four and a half.